NunoSempere/finisterrae-1T-samples/paper/index.md

 In our project, we used C macros sparingly, but we did use them to allow MPI and non-MPI code to exist side by side, such that we could run the OpenMP side on our local machine, with an MPI "world" of only one machine.

-Readers can find our OpenMP and MPI code in the samples.c file in [this repository](), as well as recipes to actually deploy it in our makefile.
-TODO: add link.
+Readers can find our OpenMP and MPI code in the [samples.c](https://github.com/NunoSempere/finisterrae-1T-samples/blob/master/samples.c) file in [this repository](https://github.com/NunoSempere/finisterrae-1T-samples), as well as [recipes](https://github.com/NunoSempere/finisterrae-1T-samples/blob/master/makefile) to [launch](https://github.com/NunoSempere/finisterrae-1T-samples/blob/master/launch.sh) this code on the Finisterrae supercomputer.

 ### 1.5.
 Design for speed then compromise, rather than the reverse